 Note: This information includes references to power adapters and batteries.
-In addition to mobile personal computers, some products (such as speakers and monitors) ship with external power adapters.
+In addition to notebook computers, some products (such as speakers and monitors) ship with external power adapters.
 If you have such a product, this information applies to your product.
-In addition, your computer product may contain a coin-sized internal battery that provides power to your system clock even when the machine is unplugged, so the battery safety information applies to all computers.
+In addition, your computer product contains a coin-sized internal battery that provides power to your system clock even when the machine is unplugged, so the battery safety information applies to all computers.